Turtle (syntax): History

 Turtle was defined by Dave Beckett as a subset of Tim Berners-Lee and Dan Connolly's Notation3 (N3) language, and a superset of the minimal N-Triples format.
 Unlike full N3, which has an expressive power that goes much beyond RDF, Turtle can only serialize valid RDF graphs.
-Turtle is an alternative to RDF/XML, the originally unique syntax and standard for writing RDF.
+Turtle is an alternative to RDF/XML, the original syntax and standard for writing RDF.
 As opposed to RDF/XML, Turtle does not rely on XML and is generally recognized as being more readable and easier to edit manually than its XML counterpart.

 SPARQL, the query language for RDF, uses a syntax similar to Turtle for expressing query patterns.

 In 2011, a working group of the World Wide Web Consortium (W3C) started working on an updated version of RDF, with the intention of publishing it along with a standardised version of Turtle.
 This Turtle specification was published as a W3C Recommendation on 25 February 2014.

 A significant proportion of RDF toolkits include Turtle parsing and serializing capability.
 Some examples of such toolkits are Redland, RDF4J, Jena, Python's RDFLib and JavaScript's N3.js.